Compare Travel Insurance in New Zealand

 Activities Often Requiring Additional Cover:

-- Skiing and snowboarding (usually available as add-on $30-$80)
+- Skiing and snowboarding (usually available as an add-on — confirm with the insurer)

 - Scuba diving below 30 meters depth